bbauska/W3Cx-3of5/README.md

 <h4>Path mode</h4>

-There is another drawing mode called "path drawing mode" where you first send drawing orders to the graphics processor, and these orders are stored in a buffer.
+<p>There is another drawing mode called "path drawing mode" where you first send drawing orders to the graphics processor, and these orders are stored in a buffer.
 Then you call methods to draw the whole buffer at once.
 There are also methods to erase the buffer's content.

 Path drawing mode allows parallelism: if you need to draw 10,000 rectangles, it's better to store the orders in the graphics card, then execute the drawing all at once, rather than doing 10,000 immediate calls to strokeRect(...) for example.
 With the buffered mode, the Graphic Processing Unit (GPU) of the graphics card hardware will be able to parallelize the computations (modern graphics cards can execute hundreds/thousands of things in parallel).

-Same example as before, this time using the buffered mode for drawing rectangles:
+Same example as before, this time using the buffered mode for drawing rectangles:</p>

 <h4>JS</h4>